-On a half-termly basis Health & Safety Manager/School Business Manager has the responsibility to make sure that temperature records have been checked and signed off by the kitchen supervisors.
+On a half-termly basis the Site Manager/HR Manager has the responsibility to make sure that temperature records have been checked and signed off by the kitchen supervisors.

-County Health and Safety officers carry out Health and Safety audits in schools which include catering areas.
-Although these inspections are primarily concerned with Health and safety officers will highlight obvious food safety concerns and notify School Head, Batchwood School and the County Environmental Health Manager.
+County Health and Safety Officers carry out Health and Safety audits in schools which include catering areas.
+Although these inspections are primarily concerned with Health and safety, Officers will highlight obvious food safety concerns and notify School Head, Batchwood School and the County Environmental Health Manager.

-4.HACCP:The Process
+4. HACCP: The Process